Esther Wheelwright: Capture by the Wabanaki

 During the late summer and early fall of 1702 there was talk of an imminent attack by the Indians and French.
 By the spring of 1703, French and Indian forces were stationed along the borderlands preparing for their attack.
 On 21 August 21, 1703 the two-day attack ensued.
 The Wheelwrights′ status, and John Wheelwright's involvement as militia captain, meant that they were one of the prime targets.
 The attack covered an area of over fifty miles.
 People who escaped capture were killed, buildings were torched and homes were looted.
 The only Wheelwright among the seven kidnapped was Esther, who was taken captive by the Wabanaki.

 Because of her age and sex, Esther was probably adopted into a Wabanaki family, and was expected to assume the personality, duties, and role of a Wabanaki daughter.
 As her adoptive family taught her how to live as a Wabanaki girl and to pray as a Catholic, it is possible that they "became attached to this child with an extraordinary affection".
 After only a few months with the Wabanaki, Esther had probably shed so much of her former identity that she would have barely been recognized by her English family.
 While there is no direct evidence that Esther was renamed following her conversion to Catholicism, there is evidence that many Catholic Wabanaki women who were baptized were named Catherine or Marie.
-It is possible that Esther was renamed "Mali," pronounced as "Molly" in English, which is a Wabanaki corruption of the name "Marie."
+It is possible that Esther was renamed "Mali," (pronounced as "Molly" in General American English), which is a Wabanaki corruption of the name "Marie."

 At the time of Esther's capture, food was scarce among the Wabanaki, as constant warfare with the English had greatly disrupted the flow of agricultural harvest in the area.
 Malnutrition and disease were widespread, especially among children.
 Scurvy was particularly common among the Wabanaki, carrying off a number of women and children.
 Due to the poor health of most Wabanaki at the time, it is likely Esther would have suffered a number of deficiencies during her captivity.

-]Jacques and Vincent Bigot, brothers and Jesuit priests, were active missionaries in Acadia and Quebec from the 1680s through the 1710s.
+Jacques and Vincent Bigot, brothers and Jesuit priests, were active missionaries in Acadia and Quebec from the 1680s through the 1710s.
 They were probably some of the first French priests she met, and they were instrumental in her eventual move to Québec because of their long history of bringing Wabanaki girls to the Ursuline convent school.